USS Lafayette (SSBN-616): Operational history

 Lafayette completed Patrols 41 and 42 in the first half of 1978.
 Patrol 41 included operations in the Eastern Atlantic followed by an Mk.
 48 torpedo proficiency firing period at the AUTEC range near Bermuda.
 Subsequently, the Blue Crew conducted refit at Charleston, after which Lafayette performed Mk.
 48 torpedo proficiency firings at the AUTEC range and midshipman training out of New London and Charleston.
 Relieving the Blue Crew at Holy Loch, the Gold Crew conducted a refit there, thereafter carrying out Patrol 43.
 Following that, the Blue Crew relieved the Gold Crew in December.
 The New Year 1979 saw the crews completing Patrols 44 and 45.
 Thereafter, refit periods took place in Holy Loch.
 Patrols 46 and 47 took place in the second half of the year; 46 included operations in the Eastern Atlantic followed by an Mk.
 48 torpedo proficiency firing period at the AUTEC range near Bermuda, with the Gold Crew conducting a subsequent refit in King's Bay, Georgia.
 Upon completion of the refit, the Gold Crew again conducted an Mk.
 48 torpedo proficiency firing at the AUTEC range near Bermuda, after which they enjoyed a port call at Port Canaveral, Florida.

 For the first eleven months of 1980, Lafayette conducted Patrols 48, 49 and 50, interspersed with refits at Holy Loch.
 In December, the combined crew refitted the boat at Groton.
-In the early January 1981, she hosted a dependents cruise from New London to Norfolk, Virginia.
+In early January 1981, she hosted a dependents cruise from New London to Norfolk, Virginia.
 Subsequently, Lafayette got underway for Patrol 51.
 In February, she completed a missile offload in Charleston in preparation for arriving at the shipyard on 2 March, and on the 6th, entered the newly constructed dry dock at Newport News for an extended refuelling overhaul.
 She then spent the rest of 1982 in Newport News.

 On 23 April 1983, Lafayette celebrated the 20th anniversary of her commissioning.
 Although the ship had already completed Alpha and Bravo sea trials while in the shipyard, a change of command ceremony held on 20 May officially welcomed her back into the operational fleet.
 Both crews subsequently completed a shakedown period consisting of an Operational Reactor Safeguards Examination (ORSE), a Mk.
 48 torpedo certification, a demonstration and shakedown operation and a Nuclear Weapons Acceptance Inspection.
 Following this, on 28 December, the Gold crew began a post-overhaul upkeep in Charleston, awaiting deployment for Patrol 52.
 Throughout 1984, she participated in operations in conjunction with Submarine Squadron 14 (to which she had been reassigned), based at Holy Loch.